When I was thinking about starting a blog, I was a nervous wreck.

 The ‘Media’ tab allows you to view your library of photos that you’ve uploaded as well as add new media.

 Pages differ from posts in that they do not appear in the feed of your blog.
-An example of this is my Contact page, which appears at the top of my blog’s homepage but are not found in my blog’s feed.
+An example of this is my Contact page, which appears at the top of my blog’s homepage but is not found on my blog’s feed.

 When someone comments on one of your posts, you will see them in this section.
 You can reply to them, approve them, etc.